huggingface/huggingface_hub/docs/adding-a-library.md

 ## Upstream: creating repositories and uploading files to the hub

 The `huggingface_hub` library offers a few tools to make it super simple to create a repository on the hub programmatically, and upload files to that repository.

-It is based on the `HfApi` class:
+We'll see two approaches, that work slightly differently.
+- The `HfApi` class
+- The `Repository` class.

+### `HfApi`

+The `HfApi` class is a low level class that acts as a thin wrapper around HTTP requests.
+It has no dependency other than `requests`, and can handle repository creation and deletion, repository visibility, model search, as well as file uploads.

 ```python
 >>> from huggingface_hub import HfApi